pfheatwole/thesis/source/paraglider_components.rst

 This definition is troublesome for a flexible wing, since there is no fixed hinge point; the deflection occurs as a variable arc between the trailing edge to some point on the chord.
-A more convenient definition is the total deflection angle produced by the trailing edge:
+In addition, the brake inputs cannot directly set the section deflection angles; they only control the downward deflection distance.
+For parafoils, a more natural definition is the vertical edge *deflection distance* :math:`\delta_d` of the trailing edge:

 .. figure:: figures/paraglider/geometry/airfoil/airfoil_deflected_arc.*

-   Deflection angle relative to the leading edge.
+   :name: airfoil_deflected_arc

+   Vertical deflection distance.

 ..
 FIXME: is it safe to say that because the brakes pull nearly perpendicular to the chord that the decrease in brake line length is almost exactly equal to the deflection distance delta_d?

-With this definition, the *deflection angle* :math:`\delta_f` is a function of the *deflection distance* :math:`\delta_d` (defined by the suspension line model) and the *chord length* :math:`c` (defined by the canopy geometry):
+The section profiles and aerodynamic coefficients are then indexed using the *normalized deflection distance* :math:`\overline{\delta_d}`, a function of the *deflection distance* :math:`\delta_d` (defined by the suspension line model) and the *chord length* :math:`c` (defined by the canopy geometry):

 .. math::
-   :label: deflection angle
+   :label: normalized deflection distance

-   \delta_f = \arctan \left( \frac{\delta_d}{c} \right)
+   \overline{\delta_d} = \frac{\delta_d}{c}

-As a result, the canopy deflection angles are unusual in that, although they control the canopy aerodynamics model, they are not inputs to the system model.
+The deflection distances are unusual in that, although they control the canopy aerodynamics model, they are not inputs to the system model.
 Instead, the paraglider model computes them internally from values provided by the canopy and the suspension lines.

 Discussion/misc: